RagtagOpen/cta-aggregator/README.md

 This app uses Rspec and Cucumber for unit and integration tests.

 ### To Do
-* Events: show future events be default, and all events when requested
+* Events: filter by upcoming events
+* Events: filter by event_type
 * Provide contact and location in event payload?
 * Allow for creation of relationships when Event is created?
-* Store email address lowercase

 ### Upcoming Features
 * Authentication
 * Events: endpoint for Event data in iCal format
 * Contact: Phone number validation
-* CTA model: validate object that if object is onsite, that it also has an location associated with it
+* Events: validate that if event is onsite, that it also has an location associated with it
 * Location: consider location valid if it has either a zip or a city and state (don't require all three)
+* Contacts: case insensitive search for name
 * Versioning: in header rather than url
-* Contacts: case insensitive search for name
+* Contacts: get list of events associated with contact
+* Location: get list of events associated with location